Paolo Woods

 Paolo Woods (born August 18, 1970) is a Dutch–Canadian photographer, director, curator and teacher.
 He mainly works on long-term projects combining photography with investigative journalism.
 He is a contributing photographer for National Geographic and his work is regularly published worldwide in magazines such as Time, Le Monde, Geo, Internazionale, Newsweek, etc.

 His work has been shown in solo exhibitions in France, the United States, Germany, Switzerland, China, Haiti, Italy, Belgium, the Netherlands, and Spain, as well as numerous group shows around the world.

-His photographs are in private and public collections including the Musée de l'Élysée (Lausanne), the Bibliothèque nationale de France, the FNAC, the Saud bin Muhammed Al Thani collection (Qatar), the Servais collection (Brussels).
-He is the artistic director of the photo festival Cortona On The Move.
+His photographs are in private and public collections including the Musée de l'Élysée (Lausanne), the Bibliothèque nationale de France, the FNAC, the Saud bin Muhammed Al Thani collection (Qatar), the Servais collection (Brussels), the UniCredit Art Collection, The MAST Collection.
+Between 2022 and 2025 he has been the artistic director of the photo festival Cortona On The Move.